Davis Mills Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Season Stats

+- Mills has 2,363 passing yards (147.7 ypg) to lead Houston, completing 66.5% of his throws and collecting 13 touchdown passes with 10 interceptions this season.

-- He's also contributed in the ground game, with 32 rushing yards (2.0 ypg) on 14 carries.
+- He has added 32 rushing yards on 14 carries, averaging 2.0 yards per game.

-- The Texans, who rank 30th in the NFL in points scored, have dropped back to pass 56.2% of the time while running the ball 43.8% of the time.
+- The Texans, who rank 30th in the NFL in points scored, have attempted a pass 56.2% of the time while running the ball 43.8% of the time.

-- Mills has thrown 26 passes in the red zone this season, 26.5% of his team's red zone plays.
+- Mills has attempted 26 of his 361 passes in the red zone, accounting for 26.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Mills' matchup with the Titans.